I get it.

 Oh, I should also add that I’m a self-help junkie, so I’ve gone and written a book about my experience with a broken leg, and I share a fair bit of content on my blog on that topic too.
 Granted that’s not for everyone, so feel free to skip the bit that says ‘Broken leg & intramedullary nail’ (unless that’s exactly what you were looking for, of course!)

-Once again, this is the perfect place for you if you’re a mum looking for expert advice and intelligent content created by mums for mums.
+This is the perfect place for you if you’re a mum looking for expert advice and intelligent content created by mums for mums.
 They cover all ages and stages and offer classes too!
 I’ve been lucky enough to publish a number of articles on this fab website as a freelance writer – the topics range from essentialism, happiness, stress, fear of failure, and even Christmas!
 What more could you ask for?!

 Huff Post (Huffington Post UK)